enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 necessarily known when initializing a hydro/MHD integrator (i.e. they could be initialized by a different Method or an initializer), the passively advected scalars don't need to be registered when constructing these classes.
-More details are provided below :ref:`Passive-Scalar-Handling`
+Instead, a ``std::vector<std::string>`` specifying the names of the passive scalars is often passed to the method(s) of the class that perform(s) the encapsulated operation.

 The implementation of these operation classes aims to avoid the traditional approach in which field data is directly accessed from